Flea and Tick Populations Continue to Rise

 In recognition of National Pet Month, Stark Exterminators Shares Five Steps That Can Help Prevent Flea and Tick Infestations

 Plenty of pests pose health risks to humans, but there are also those that can be harmful for the four-legged family members as well.
 Stark Exterminators warns that summer is prime season for ticks and fleas, which pose serious health risks to pets.
 Dogs are very susceptible to tick bites and tickborne diseases so it is important that pet owners take precautionary steps to prevent flea and tick infestations.
 “Fleas and ticks are especially problematic in the warmer months and experts are actually predicting a banner year for tick infestations.
-Time spent playing outside with pets or walking in the woods or in tall grassy can put pets at risk for picking up these pests,” said Charlie Jones, Stark pest expert.
+Time spent playing outside with pets or walking in the woods or in tall grassy can put pets at risk for picking up these pests,” said Mike Malone, Stark pest expert.
 “It's important to carefully check pets frequently throughout the season.”

 To help homeowners protect their families and pets this summer and in recognition of National Pet Month, Stark Exterminators has prepared a list of five important precautions to prevent an infestation.